Noah-Huppert/py-i2c-register/README.md

 The provided I2C Device address will be used to contact the device which holds the registers over I2C.
 The [I2C Object](/docs/i2c-object.md) depends on your platform, see the [documentation](/docs/i2c-object.md) for more information.
 In most cases you can provide an empty `Register` map as well.

 ## Defining Registers
 After you create a `RegisterList` you must define some registers to control.
-A `Register` is defined by a name (for easy programmatic access), an I2C address, and a string containing IO operation permissions.
+A `Register` is defined by a name (for easy programmatic access), an I2C address, and a string containing IO operation permissions (ex., register read only, or read and write, ect).

 The `RegisterList` class provides a useful `add(reg_name, reg_addr, reg_permissions, reg_segments)` method for adding `Register` objects.

 ```python
 from py_i2c_register.register import Register